Sarmkadan/dotnet-deploy-notify/README.md

 This extension class is particularly useful for persisting service extension configuration metadata to configuration files, databases, or remote services, and for restoring it back into application memory.
 It provides three main methods: `ToJson()` for serialization, `FromJson()` for deserialization, and `TryFromJson()` for safe deserialization with error handling.

+## DeploymentHistoryEntryExtensions

+The `DeploymentHistoryEntryExtensions` class provides extension methods for the `DeploymentHistoryEntry` type that enable common operations on deployment history records without modifying the original class.
+It includes methods for checking deployment status, working with tags, calculating durations, and filtering by time windows or environments.

+These extension methods are particularly useful for deployment monitoring, rollback analysis, and historical reporting, providing a clean API for querying deployment history data.

 Example usage:

 ```csharp